Kızılırmak Delta: Ecology

-Plants
+Flora

 Sea daffodils, which are endangered in Turkey, grow on the dunes.

 The delta is home to more than 500 plant species.
 Seagrass is a rather important species in the marine wetlands.
 Lagoons with a higher salt concentration have less volume of phytoplankton and fewer phytoplankton species than their less salty counterparts.
 When the lake water recedes in the summer, knotgrass grows and is eaten by water buffalo.

 Dunes further from the coast have a greater variety of plant species.
 Larger dunes tend to develop relatively far from the coast on the west side of the delta; these dunes are dominated by grasses and various bushes, including the coniferous prickly juniper.
 Herds of sheep have damaged plants in the dunes on the east side of the river between Lake Cernek and the coast.
 Extract of searocket collected in the delta have been analysed and show the species may have therapeutic potential.

-Animals
+Fauna

+The Eurasian otter lives in the river, but numbers decreased due to the channelization.
 About 12,000 water buffalo inhabit the delta, many of which have been branded and are set free to roam in the summer.
 Marsh frogs climb on them to catch flies, and up to 20 frogs can be found on a single buffalo.
 There are about 450 feral horses.
-There are otters in the river, but numbers decreased due to the channalization.

 Reptile species found in the delta include the Greek tortoise, European pond turtle, European green lizard, Balkan green lizard, European cat snake, Caspian whipsnake, dice snake, and horned viper.
 Of the nine species of amphibians found in the delta, two species are salamanders and seven species are frogs.
 These include the southern crested newt, European green toad, European tree frog, eastern spadefoot toad, agile frog, and Uludağ frog.

 The species status of sturgeon in the estuary is unclear, but they may still attempt to migrate upstream.
 Fifteen species of freshwater snails inhabit the delta.
 Invasive Prussian carp have disrupted the native fishes and are avoided by fishers.
 Other invasive aquatic species include mosquitofish (both eastern and western), topmouth gudgeon, and warty comb jelly.
 There is a wild animals first aid unit.
 Breakwaters created where there was formerly sand created new habitat for shellfish such as barnacles, limpets and bivalves.